 You may change your benefit elections under the following conditions:

 - Open Enrollment - annually in the fall

 - Qualified Life Event (QLE) - within the specified time period listed below

 - The changes you can make are dependent on the type of QLE.
-See the for full details.
+See the Qualified Life Event and Mid-Year Changes Chart for full details.

 - Deadline: All forms and required documentation must be submitted within 31 days of the QLE, as outlined below under How to Change Benefits for a Qualified Life Event (QLE).

 - If you have not experienced a QLE as defined below, you must wait until the next annual open enrollment period to make changes.